OFFLINE-GmbH/oc-forms-plugin/README.md

 After installing the plugin, you can add file upload fields to your form in the backend.

+You can use the `fileuploadPlaceholderText` property to define a custom placeholder text for the upload button.

 **Important**: Responsiv.Uploader depends on jQuery.
 This means you need to include jQuery on your page.
 Set the `includeJQuery` property to `true` if you want the component to include jQuery automatically.